 History, tourist information, and nearby accommodation

 This high hill overlooking the Vale of Belvoir was first used by the Normans, who established a traditional motte and bailey castle enclosure on the hilltop.
 The estate has been the home of the Manners family, Earls (and later, Dukes) of Rutland since the Tudor era.
-The medieval castle was destroyed after the Civil War, and rebuilt in 1668 by John Webb to create a comfortable house within the old castle defenses.
+The medieval castle was destroyed after the Civil War, and rebuilt in 1668 by John Webb to create a comfortable house within the old castle defences.

 The castle suffered during the life of the 2nd Duke, who was given to drink and gambling.
 The house was allowed to decay to such a degree that in 1789 a visitor reported that it 'contained not a habitable room nor a bed fit to sleep in'.